 Joanna: Every morning.

 Jim: --our Lord.
-Amy, the thought ran through my mind listening to Joanna, she's the mom now of a 17-year-old girl.
-You both have children and both have teenagers.
+Amy, the thought ran through my mind listening to Joanna, she’s the mom now of a 17-year-old girl.
+How much should moms … you both have children and both have teenagers.

 Jim: How much do you share with your child about where you have been and the journey God has taken you on?

 And so, we sat him down.
 I mean, it was about 10 minutes of we love you, we love you, we love you, we love you, we love you.
-And then, okay, here's what happened.
+And then, okay, here’s what happened.
 And so, we told him and he did so well.
-He had a lot of questions, but what's cool though now, he's on fire for God, by the way, on fire.
-And he's actually been sharing his story in youth group and stuff.
+There … he had a lot of questions, but what’s cool though now, he’s on fire for God, by the way, on fire.
+And he’s actually been you … sharing his story in youth group and stuff.
 But he says that, you know, Satan had a plan for him before he was even born.
-And he was an overcoming before he was ever born.
-And so, he tells all his friends that, you know, "I'm an overcomer and I have a story and that Satan didn't want me to live, but I'm here and I'm gonna use every day to make a difference."
-And that's what he does.
-He is a leader and he's amazing.
+And he was an overcomer before he was ever born.
+And so, he tells all his friends that, you know, “I’m an overcomer and I have a story and that God … or Satan didn’t want me to live, but I’m here and I’m gonna use every day to make a difference.”
+And that’s what he does.
+He is a leader and he’s amazing.

 Amy: He does feel—